ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

 to look to get started.
 If you need more detailed information look at [the sources][SunroofSource] and generate the documentation from them.

-## Installation
+## Installation and Setup

-To install Sunroof you have to check out a few packages from GitHub.
+To install Sunroof you have to check out [a few packages from GitHub][SunroofReadme].
-Please, look into the provided README.md to find further instruction.
+Please, look into the provided readme to find further instruction.
 It will be up to date.

-Lets look at expression in Sunroof first and then move on to monadic statements.
+Lets look at expressions in Sunroof first and then move on to monadic statements.

 ## Expressions: Basic building blocks

 All types in Sunroof that represent a Javascript value and therefore can form expressions in Javascript implement the class `Sunroof`.
-Everything in this section works when importing `Language.Sunroof`.
+Everything in this section works when importing the following packages:

+    import Data.Default     -- Provides defaults for value import Data.Monoid      -- Monoids are important for strings import Data.Boolean     -- Overloaded booleans
+    import Language.Sunroof -- All Sunroof functionality

 If you want to play around with the compiler you can use this function to compile your expressions directly: